madelineabbott/OUF/README.md

 # Dynamic factor model for ILD

 This repository constains code for fitting the Ornstein-Uhlenbeck factor (OUF) model along with a simulated dataset for illustrative purposes.
-The R file used to generate the simulated data is also provided.

 * Data simulated from a bivariate factor model with 4 longitudinal outcomes is contained in **sim_dat.csv**.